-For more information, refer to the Noblesville Schools policy.
+For more information, refer to the Noblesville Schools Technology Handbook.
 Students using a personally owned electronic device at school must adhere to the following guidelines:

 - Internet access is filtered by the District on personal devices in the same manner as District-owned equipment.
-If internet access is needed, connection must be made to the filtered, wireless network provided by the District. - Students are expected to follow the Responsible Use Guidelines available on the web at NoblesvilleSchools.org - Personal devices are the sole responsibility of the student owner.
+If internet access is needed, connection must be made to the filtered, wireless network provided by the District. - Students are expected to follow the Responsible Use Guidelines available on the web at Noblesville Schools Webpage - Personal devices are the sole responsibility of the student owner.
 The school or District assumes no responsibility for personal devices if they are lost, loaned, damaged or stolen, and only limited time or resources will be spent trying to locate stolen or lost items. - These devices have educational and monetary value.
-Students are prohibited from trading or selling these items to other students on District property, including school buses. - Each student is responsible for his/her own device: set up, maintenance, and charging.
-Teachers will not store student devices at any time, nor will any District employee diagnose, repair, or work on a student's personal device. - Electronic devices are to be used for educational purposes at the discretion of a teacher. - Building administrators and teachers have the right to prohibit use of devices at certain times or during designated activities (i.e. campus presentation, theatrical performance, or guest speaker) that occur during the school day. - •An appropriately-trained administrator may examine a student's personal device and search its contents, in accordance with the law, if the administrator has reasonable suspicion to believe that the device contains evidence of unlawful conduct or conduct that is in violation of school rules.
+Students are prohibited from trading or selling these items to other students on District property, including school buses. - •Each student is responsible for his/her own device: set-up, maintenance, and charging.
+District employees will not diagnose, repair, or work on a student's personal device.
+Staff may require students to place their cell phones in teacher designated areas in the classroom in order to limit distractions to instruction.
+Students are required to comply with these requests.
+Students who do not wish to use these designated areas are required to keep their cell phones in their lockers. - Electronic devices are to be used for educational purposes at the discretion of a teacher.
+When in the counseling office, student services, or nurse's station, devices should not be used. - Building administrators and teachers have the right to prohibit use of devices at certain times or during designated activities (i.e. campus presentation, theatrical performance, or guest speaker) that occur during the school day. - •An appropriately-trained administrator may examine a student's personal device and search its contents, in accordance with the law, if the administrator has reasonable suspicion to believe that the device contains evidence of unlawful conduct or conduct that is in violation of school rules.
 The search, however, will be limited in scope based upon the limitations of the Fourth Amendment and any other applicable legal restriction.